Aultbea

 The nearest airport is in Stornoway, although that is located on the Isle of Lewis and thus not convenient for onward travel to Aultbea.
+The closest mainland airport is located near Inverness, which is about 83 miles away.
 The nearest railway station is at Achnasheen, which has trains either to Inverness or westwards through the scenic village Plockton to Kyle of Lochalsh.
 There is also a ferry service to the Isle of Lewis in the relatively nearby town of Ullapool.
 This service was once proposed to be based in Aultbea but due to Aultbea's remote setting, Ullapool was granted the ferry port.
 In 1893, a rail track to Aultbea was planned but again the decision went against the village as demand for such a service was expected to be low.

 Sport

 Together with the nearby village of Gairloch, Aultbea has an amateur football team – Gairloch Aultbea United or GA United.
 Most of the local population support Scottish Premier League side Ross County F.C., based in Dingwall, 70 mi away, as this is the closest league team to the Aultbea area.